EdutieProject/edutie-backend/docs/edutie/definitions/personalization/LearningResult.md

 Assessment indicate the scale of knowledge student has regarding the given learning requirement.

-- An assessment is a pair of a learning requirement reference and a grade of student's knowledge regarding that requirement
-- Learning Result may have many assessments
+Assessment encompasses:
+ - The reference to the assessed learning requirement in form of the Learning Requirement Id
+ - Grade of the assessment
+ - Brief feedback targeting this particular learning requirement
+ - Referred Sub requirements references

-- Number of assessments should be equal to number of LRD learning requirements, since every Learning Requirement is assessed
+Number of assessments should be equal to number of LRD learning requirements, since every Learning Requirement is assessed.

 Considering all assessments, mean grade of the learning result can be calculated.